IAMAl/ChiselLivesMatter/How2Start_Chisel3/README.md

               +--test--+--scala--"YOUR_TEST_CODES.scala"

 ```
 This is **strict constraint** by SBT, all chisel codes should belong to this directory structure.
 If you do not take this directory structure, you will meet **ClassNotFound** error, SBT could not find a root directory.

 ## Compilation

 At the compilation, SBT checks directory structure, and so, you do not need to specify which file(s) should be compiled.
 SBT traces a  *class-dependency* from top-class as a root.
 This means that you need to specify a *root class*.

 ### Before Your Compilation

 You must decide following point before starting your compilation;
 1. [Option] Project Name:
   This name can be defined in build.sbt, "name"-field.
 You can see the name at the compilation, this helps that you work on what project.
   This is hint for that you have multiple cmopilation points to identify.
 2. Top *class* similar to HDL needs (see bellow):
    At the compilation, you need to set **which class** is a *top* module of HDL.
    So, you can choose preferred class as top module of compiling HDL by specifying the name.
 3. "YOUR_TEST_CODES.scala" (see bellow)
    This is needed only for using **iotesters**.

 ### Top Class
 Top class description bellow should be added to your a *top-class* file, or a file you want to test/generate HDL.
 Replace "ProjectName" with your project's name.
 ```
 object ProjectNameMain extends App {
   chisel3.Driver.execute(args,()=>new ProjectName("_args_"))
 }
 ```
 where ```_args_``` are arguments you defined in your class as a succeeded parameter(s) (option).
 You can do naming this object's name ```ProjectNameMain```, freely.
-SBT invokes the object ```ProjectNameMain```, and work with the object.
+SBT invokes the object ```ProjectNameMain```, and work with the "root" object.
 This description is needed starting to generate HDL and to test on Chisel.

 ### How to Compile Your Code
 Compiling on a terminal is simply as follows;
 ```
 sbt 'run'
 ```
 SBT will query which one you want to compile, then terminal notifies the list with number.
 You need to tell through number.

 Or, you can specify top class which will be top-module of HDL.
 ```